 2016-2017 Season Young Artists:

 For September 9, 2016: David Gouldin is a 7th grader at Oneonta Middle School.
 David began dancing Hip Hop at Jillian’s Dance Arts in 2013.
-In 2015, David began studying technical dance such as: Ballet, Contemporary and Jazz.
-In addition to dance, David has been involved in Musical Theatre with the Orpheus Theatre playing Flounder in The Little Mermaid, James in Willy Wonka and Rich Man’s Son in Gypsy.
+In 2015, he began studying technical dance, such as Ballet, Contemporary, and Jazz.
+In addition to dance, David has been involved in musical theater with the Orpheus Theatre, playing Flounder in The Little Mermaid, James in Willy Wonka, and Rich Man’s Son in Gypsy.

 For November 4, 2016: The Little Delaware Youth Ensemble (LDYE) was established in 2000 by music director Julie Signitzer, Deanna Palumbo and a dedicated group of parents who shared the goal of creating an institution where promising young string players could come together to learn and grow as musicians and to gain ensemble experience unavailable elsewhere in their home area in rural central New York.
 In 2013 a Preparatory Orchestra was initiated for younger, less experienced students.
 Today, LDYE is an enduring institution that nurtures the talents of student musicians from four counties.
 The groups rehearse in Oneonta one evening each week and perform four public concerts annually.

-For March 3, 2017: Hua Cui is 10 years old.
-Hua started piano lessons at age 5 with Kristina Turecheck.
-Hua’s favorite composers are Beethoven, Tchaikovsky and Chopin.
-She admires Horowitz, Brendel and especially the Russian pianists that are full of “fire” such as Maria Yudina and Kissin.
-Besides playing piano, Hua enjoys art, exploring the garden, caring for plants and observing small animals.
+For March 3, 2017: Hua Cui, 10 years old, started piano lessons at age 5 with Kristina Turechek.
+Hua’s favorite composers are Beethoven, Tchaikovsky, and Chopin.
+She admires Horowitz, Brendel, and especially the Russian pianists that are full of “fire,” such as Maria Yudina and Evgeny Kissin.
+Besides playing piano, Hua enjoys art, exploring the garden, caring for plants, and observing small animals.

 For April 21, 2017: Luis Rivas is 12 years old and has been singing in the choir of the First Christian Church of Otego for 3 years.
 He took first place last year at the Otsego County Fair Mini Karaoke Competition; placed second in the Talent Show competition at the Chenango County Fair, and went on to compete at the State Fair, where he made the semi-finals.
 He loves to sing all types of music, but his passion is Gospel music.
 His other interests include, skateboarding, roller skating, baseball, archery, horseback riding, video games, and practicing his guitar.